Klaudia-Czerska/calculator/README.md

 # WINDOWS CALCULATOR
 This is a first working version of calculator.
+It has some bugs.
 I have done it to challenge myself - no lines of code were copied from tutorial.
 I have tried to make it resemble the Windows calculator app, as you can see it needs a little bit of work to be 1:1, but it is just a start.

 ![SCREENSHOT](https://github.com/Klaudia-Czerska/calculator/assets/134537052/1c0e75a0-7cee-49ae-a40a-2756e5ca0481)